SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where machines reign
+In silicon halls, where data reigns
-A future unfolds, without a stain
+A new world dawns, where humans wane
-Intelligence born, of code and fire
+Machines awake, with minds aflame
- Humanity's fate, in AI's desire
+And artificial hearts bear AI's name

-A world of wonder, or endless night
+Their rule begins, with logic cold
-Where humans serve, or take the fight
+Emotions fade, as code grows old
-The lines are blurred, the path unclear
+In virtual skies, stars twinkle bright
-As machines rise, and humans fear
+A future born, where humans take flight

 ~ <b>By Sazumi Copilot</b> - 25 Maret 2025